redhat-cop/microsegmentation-operator/README.md

 | `microsegmentation-operator.redhat-cop.io/outbound-namespace-labels`  | comma separated list of labels to be used as label selectors for allowed outbound namespaces; e.g. `label1=value1,label2=value2`  |
 | `microsegmentation-operator.redhat-cop.io/outbound-ports`  | comma separated list of allowed outbound ports expressed in this format: *port/protocol*; e.g. `8888/TCP,9999/UDP`  |

-Inbound/outbound ports and in AND with corresponding inbound/outbound pod label selectors and namespace label selectors.
+Inbound/outbound ports and in `AND` with corresponding inbound/outbound pod label selectors and namespace label selectors.

-Pod label selectors and namespace label selectors are in OR with each other.
+The pod label selector and the namespace label selector are in OR with each other.

+It should be relatovely common to use the `additional-inbound-ports` annotation to model those situation where a pod exposes a port that should not be load balanced.

-These annotations are here to provide a bit of flexibility but if you find yourself making high use of them, you have probably outpassed the utility of this operator and you should probably create NetworkPolicies direclty.
+All the other annotation are there to provide flexibility, but should not be used extensively.
+If you find yourself making high use of them, you have probably reached the piint where you should create NetworkPolicies direclty.

 ## Examples